sunnyjain1/HTTP-TO-MQTT/README.md

 2) Go in the clone directory using command

     $ cd mqtt_to_http

-3) Compile the plugin using command
+3) Compile the plugin using commands

+    $ make
     $ ./rebar compile

 4) Start the server using command

     $ vernemq start

-5) Enable the plugin using command
+5) Enable the plugin using command(Before eenable the plugin you should start inets application)

+    $ vmq-admin plugin enable -n inets -p <Path to inets> (In my case it is usr/local/lib/erlang/lib/inets-5.10.6)
     $ vmq-admin plugin enable -n http_to_mqtt -p <Path to the Cloned Dir>

 6) You can check the plugin starts working by using the command